ppibburr/mruby-vala/README.md

 Provides a .vapi file at ./vapi/mruby.vapi to bind mruby to Vala (can be re-generated from tools/gen_vapi.rb)

-Will provide a Shared Library to bind to other languages via GObjectIntospection
+Provides a Shared Library exposing a more intuitive API to mruby (and to bind to other languages via GObjectIntospection)

 Example
 ===